 Wastewater from industrial and municipal processes and residues from wastewater cleaning such as activated carbon treatment;

-Products (e.g., electrical and electronic equipment, building materials, plastics, textiles, vehicles) that have become waste;
+Products (e.g., electrical and electronic equipment, building materials, plastics, textiles, adhesives, sealants, coatings, inks, wires and cables, pipes, carpets, upholstery, window blinds, curtains, matresses and vehicles, aircrafts, trains and ships including products from recyclates made of plastics which contained POP-BDEs) that have become waste;

-Municipal and industrial sludges; and
+Municipal and industrial sludges, contaminated soil and sediments;

+Waste incineration residues, bottom ash in particular in case of POP-BDE waste incineration; and

 Landfill leachate.

 Action aimed at waste streams of importance in terms of volume and concentration will be essential to eliminating, reducing and controlling the environmental load of POP-BDEs from waste management activities.
 In that context, the following should be recognized:

-It is likely that POP-BDEs are released into the environment throughout their life cycles (production, product assembly, consumer use, and disposal, including recycling);
+It is likely that POP-BDEs are released into the environment throughout their life cycles (production, product assembly, consumer use, and disposal, including shredding and recycling);

 Waste management activities have been identified as one route through which POP- BDEs can enter the environment, mainly through industrial and municipal wastewater discharges to surface water and through leachate from landfills;